cwhanse/ivcurves/docs/sphinx/source/participating.rst

          :maxdepth: 2

          ..
-            write the name of each .rst file you created for your .py files in the top level of ``submissions/<your_GitHub_username>`` the .rst extension should be ommitted
+            Write the name of each .rst file you created for your .py files in the top level of ``submissions/<your_GitHub_username>``.
+            The .rst extension should be ommitted.

          <your_py_filename1>
          <your_py_filename2>

          ..
-            for each subfolder in ``submissions/<your_GitHub_username>``, write the following lines
+            For each subfolder in ``submissions/<your_GitHub_username>``, write
+            the following lines:

          <your_subfolder_name1>/index
          <your_subfolder_name2>/index

 #.
-If your submission had a folder structure like this
+Suppose your submission has a folder structure like this:

    .. code-block:: bash